MikalMirkas/d2-writeups/_posts/2023-03-10-root-of-nightmares.md

 ---

 # {{ site.data.destiny.raids.ron.encounters[2].objective }} {#{{ site.data.destiny.raids.ron.encounters[2].area | downcase | url_encode}}}
 Caretaker 2: Electric Boogaloo.
 [Encounter map can be found here.](https://i.imgur.com/nIhkjxF.jpeg) I recommend not using those callouts as internally inconsistent callouts are bad.
+I recommend left/mid/right as it works for every set of callouts and is directionally absolute.

 ## Objective
 The objective of the encounter is to defeat {{ site.data.destiny.raids.ron.bosses[0].full_title }}.